E-commerce

 Possible behavior

-Product with metafield “delivery_time_slot”
+Product with metafield “delivery_slot”

-Show date or time-slot selection
+Show date or time-slot selector

 Align with the actual carrier promise